‘Bold And The Beautiful’ Spoilers Video: ‘Tomorrow Is Thomas’ Day Of Reckoning’

-The Bold and the Beautiful spoilers for the week of March 9 reveals that Thomas Forrester’s (Matthew Atkinson) days of manipulation are over.
+The Bold and the Beautiful spoilers for the week of March 9 reveal that Thomas Forrester’s (Matthew Atkinson) days of manipulation are over.
 Now that Steffy Forrester (Jacqueline MacInnes Wood) has told Liam Spencer (Scott Clifton) and Hope Logan (Annika Noelle) the truth, they will formulate a plan to teach the designer a lesson.

 The B&B promo starts off with Bill Spencer (Don Diamont) telling Brooke Logan Forrester (Katherine Kelly Lang), “Thomas is a monster!”
 No doubt, Brooke went to Bill to complain about her horrible stepson.
 Of course, Bill will side with her and declare that she’s right about Thomas.
 The Bold and the Beautiful spoilers also state that these two will end up in an unexpected, but passionate, kiss.